nervosnetwork/fiber-website/src/pages/docs/getting-started/transfer-stablecoin.md

 # Use ckb-cli to export or generate keys
 ckb-cli account export --lock-arg <lock_arg> --extended-privkey-path ./ckb/exported-key head -n 1 ./ckb/exported-key > ./ckb/key
+# Modify key permissions
+chmod 600 ./ckb/key
 ```

-You can get Testnet funds from Faucets:
+Each node requires a different key.
+You can get Testnet funds from Faucets.
+(The RUSD faucet cannot directly fill an address, so you can first claim 20RUSD through a wallet like joyid, then transfer it to nodeA’s address from [the joyid wallet page](https://testnet.joyid.dev/).)

 - [https://faucet.nervos.org](https://faucet.nervos.org/) for CKB
 - [https://testnet0815.stablepp.xyz/stablecoin](https://testnet0815.stablepp.xyz/stablecoin) for RUSD